guidomb/ios-scripts/README.md

 this could be a problem.
 That is why is recommended in such environments to use your own access token.

 To tell Carthage to use your own access token and in order for the bootstrap script to install the custom version of Carthage you need to define the environmental variable `GITHUB_ACCESS_TOKEN`.

+### General configuration variables

+ * `VERBOSE` if you set the `VERBOSE` environmental with a value the scripts will print more information.

 ## License